Skip to main content

 • Tent (including poles and groundsheet)

-• Heavy duty tent pegs
+• Heavy-duty tent pegs

-• Mallet (metal one is best)
+• Mallet (a metal one works best)

 • Sleeping bags